tonethar/IGME-330-Master/notes/firebase-3.md

   - `dataChanged` is the "success" function that will be called when the data changes
     - note that `data.val()` is an object (not an array) with named keys like `MADMAX`, `MADMAX2` etc, so we won't be able to `for..of` it later on like we do with arrays
-  - `firebaseError` is the "error" function that will be called if there is an error (if the app is offline, for example)
+  - `firebaseError` is the "error" function that will be called if there is an error (if the app is offline, for example) -->

 <hr>

 ## IV.
-Our `dataChanged` callback function

-- when the app (page) first loads, this is called to get an initial list of scores
-- when the data on the `score2` JSON node changes, the changes will be pushed out by firebase to interested applications (i.e. those that setup an "on value" handler for that node

-### IV-A. Display the score data
+Display the score data

-- We will display this data in an "old school" fashion, via DOM manipulation
+- We will display this data to the user by generating an HTML list items - `<li>` elements
-- For project 3, you are required to have an admin page like this one, but it will instead use Vue.js to update the page

 Make **dataChanged()** look like this: